Skip to Content

 Of course, there are also resorts that aren’t all-inclusive, but still have a bar and restaurant on property.
 So it can be nice to have the freedom to either spend the day at the resort, or have the freedom to go off resort to check out a few other restaurants or activities.
 These resorts will often still help you plan a tour and help with transportation.
 This is probably the best option if you like a resort setting, but still have interest in doing a little exploring of the island.

-Hotel or Vacations Rental Home:
+Hotel or Vacation Rental Home:

 Our view of Petit Piton from our vacation rental in Soufriere which is an example of how to plan a trip in Soufriere